GadgetGlitch/GroupProject-1/Installation.md

 ### Instalations and Imports
 - **pandas:** A powerful data analysis and manipulation library for Python.
 Used for handling and analyzing data sets within the tracker.
-Install via pip with `pip install pandas`.
+Install via pip with `!pip install pandas`.
 - **pytz:** Provides timezone calculations for Python.
 Essential for handling time data that may span multiple time zones.
-Install via pip with `pip install pytz`.
+Install via pip with `!pip install pytz`.
 - **plotly:** An interactive graphing library for Python.
 Used for creating dynamic, interactive visualizations within the tracker.
-Install via pip with `pip install plotly`.
+Install via pip with `!pip install plotly`.
 - **ipywidgets:** Provides interactive HTML widgets for Jupyter notebooks.
 Used to create interactive user interfaces within the tracker.
-Install via pip with `pip install ipywidgets`.
+Install via pip with `!pip install ipywidgets`.
 - **datetime:** A standard library module for manipulating dates and times.
 Used extensively for date calculations and formatting.
 - **fitz (PyMuPDF):** A library to work with PDF files, including reading text and metadata.
 Used for processing PDF-based assignment submissions or resources.
-Install via pip with `pip install pymupdf`.
+Install via pip with `!pip install pymupdf`.
 - **requests:** A simple HTTP library for Python.
 Used for making HTTP requests to download data or interact with web services.
-Install via pip with `pip install requests`.
+Install via pip with `!pip install requests`.
 - **re (Regular Expressions):** A standard library module for string searching and manipulation using regular expressions.
 Used for text processing and data extraction tasks.
 - **openpyxl:** A library for reading and writing Excel 2010 xlsx/xlsm/xltx/xltm files.
 Used for handling Excel-based data inputs or outputs.
-Install via pip with `pip install openpyxl`.
+Install via pip with `!pip install openpyxl`.
 - **xlrd:** A library for reading data and formatting information from Excel files (specifically .xls).
-Install via pip with `pip install xlrd`.
+Install via pip with `!pip install xlrd`.
 - **python-docx (docx):** A Python library for creating and updating Microsoft Word (.docx) files.
-Install via pip with `pip install python-docx`.
+Install via pip with `!pip install python-docx`.
 - **BeautifulSoup (bs4):** A library for parsing HTML and XML documents.
 Often used for web scraping tasks.
-Install via pip with `pip install beautifulsoup4`.
+Install via pip with `!pip install beautifulsoup4`.
 - **IPython.display:** A module for displaying various types of content in IPython environments.
 Part of the IPython package and used for rich content display in Jupyter notebooks.
 - **geopy:** A Python client for several popular geocoding web services.
 Used for geocoding addresses and validating city names.
-Install via pip with `pip install geopy`.
+Install via pip with `!pip install geopy`.
 - **TimezoneFinder:** A fast, lightweight library for looking up the timezone for any point on earth (using latitude and longitude).
-Install via pip with `pip install timezonefinder`.
+Install via pip with `!pip install timezonefinder`.
-To install all required packages at once, you can use a `requirements.txt` file.
-If provided, run the following command in your terminal:

 ### Command Line Installation Process
 1. Open your terminal (or Command Prompt/PowerShell in Windows).